Multi-Session Visual SLAM for Illumination Invariant Re-Localization in Indoor Environments: RELATED WORK

-At the local visual feature level, common hand-crafted features like SIFT \cite{Lowe04} and SURF \cite{Bay08} in outdoor experiences can be compared across multiple seasons and illumination conditions \cite{ross2013novel, valgren2007sift}.
-To overcome limitations caused by illumination variance of hand-crafted features, machine learning approaches have been also used to extract descriptors that are more illumination-invariant.
-In \cite{carlevaris2014learning}, a neural network has been trained by tracking interest points in time-lapse videos, so that it outputs similar descriptors for the same tracked points independently of illumination.
+At the local visual feature level, common hand-crafted features like SIFT \citep{Lowe04} and SURF \citep{Bay08} in outdoor experiences have been compared across multiple seasons and illumination conditions \citep{ross2013novel, valgren2007sift} to reveal some of their limitations.
+To overcome limitations caused by illumination variance of hand-crafted features, machine learning approaches have also been used to extract descriptors that are more illumination-invariant.
+In \citep{neubert2015local, krajnik2017image}, hand-crafted features have also been compared against trained descriptors, demonstrating better place recognition performance in outdoor settings.
+In \citep{carlevaris2014learning}, a neural network has been trained to track interest points in time-lapse videos so that it outputs similar descriptors for the same tracked points independently of illumination.
 However, only descriptors are learned, and the approach still relies on hand-crafted feature detectors.
-More recently, SuperPoint \cite{detone2018superpoint} introduced an end-to-end local feature detection and descriptor extraction approach based on a neural network.
+More recently, SuperPoint \citep{detone2018superpoint} introduced an end-to-end local feature detection and descriptor extraction approach based on a neural network.
 The illumination-invariance comes from carefully making a training dataset with images showing the same visual features under large illumination variations.
+Other place recognition approaches using learned global descriptors exist \citep{sunderhauf2015performance, arandjelovic2016netvlad, sarlin2019coarse}, but this paper focuses more on the comparison of local (hand-crafted or learned) features that are generally used in classic visual SLAM pipelines.